vpp-dev/vpp-release-notes/README.md

 @page release_notes_2101 Release notes for VPP 21.01

-More than 351 commits since the previous release, including 175 fixes.
+More than 353 commits since the previous release, including 176 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 21.01 release, generated as on Fri Nov  6 01:28:30 UTC 2020.
+These are the *DRAFT* release notes for the upcoming VPP 21.01 release, generated as on Sat Nov  7 01:29:44 UTC 2020.